-^a Significance is based on the 2010 objective, as defined in the Air Quality (Scotland) Regulations 2000 and Amendment Regulations 2002, which allow 7 exceedences/year of 50 μg/m3.
+^a Significance is based on the 2010 objective, as defined in the Air Quality (Scotland) Regulations 2000 and Amendment Regulations 2002, which allows 7 exceedences/year of 50 μ g/m3.

-- The overall construction programme is expected to be phased over approximately three years and it is likely that sections will be built concurrently.
-In most instances, the work will only take place close to a specific location for a relatively short period of time.
-The scale of activities on the Northern Leg is judged to be major in terms of the criteria set out in Table 18.2. - Most or all of the construction works, road laying, and haul routes are expected to be contained within the land acquired for the scheme, the majority of which is intended to be purchased through CPO.
-It has thus been assumed that major dust raising activities might occur anywhere within this area. - As detailed in Table 18.3, the potential distance for significant dust impacts from source will vary according to the mitigation measures applied.
+- 33.5.8 The overall construction programme is expected to be phased over approximately three years and it is likely that sections would be built concurrently.
+In most instances, the work would only take place close to a specific location for a relatively short period of time.
+The scale of activities on the Southern Leg is judged to be major in terms of the criteria set out in Table 33.2. - 33.5.9 Most or all of the construction works, road laying, and haul routes are expected to be contained within the land acquired for the scheme, the majority of which is intended to be purchased through CPO.
+It has thus been assumed that major dust raising activities might occur anywhere within this area. - 33.5.10 As detailed in Table 33.3, the potential distance for significant dust impacts from source would vary according to the mitigation measures applied.
 In terms of the criteria set out, with no appropriate mitigation measures in place, there is the possibility of increased soiling out to around 500m from the edge of the construction works.
-There would thus be a risk of dust-soiling effects due to construction of the Northern Leg at approximately 760 properties.
-With the appropriate mitigation measures in place (see below), fewer properties are likely to be affected.
-The distance at which there is a risk of potential dust soiling is reduced to 100m.
-At this distance 150 properties may experience some significant dust soiling. - Overbridges and a number of culverts will be demolished and/or constructed.
-There is a risk of dust impacts during the demolition, although this will occur over a short period.
-There is likely to be limited opportunity for dust to be created during the construction period.
-There are however, residential properties close to these bridges, which may be at slightly greater risk of being affected by dust soiling and PM10 than that from the rest of the scheme works alone. - 18.5.12 It is estimated that without appropriate mitigation there are approximately 300 properties within 200m of the proposed construction works that might be at risk of significant PM{10} concentrations and impacts.
-During major construction activities with mitigation measures, PM{10} impacts might occur up to 50m of the scheme.
-It is therefore estimated that 80 properties may experience significant PM{10} concentrations and impacts. - The numbers of properties show in Table 18.3 below include those properties that are part of the Southern Leg, but are within distance of potential significant dust effects from the Northern Leg.
+There would thus be a risk of dust-soiling effects due to construction of the Southern Leg at approximately 1270 properties.
+With the appropriate mitigation measures in place (see below), fewer properties would likely be affected.
+The distance at which there would be risk of dust soiling is reduced to 100m.
+At this distance, 170 properties may experience some significant dust soiling.